-Seventy-two earthquakes were characterized as swarm events in the first quarter of FY 2010.
+Thirteen earthquakes were characterized as swarm events in the first quarter of FY 2011.
 Small geographic areas not known to contain any geologic structures produce clusters of events (swarms), usually located in synclinal valleys.
-Swarms were generally thought to occur only at relatively shallow depths within the CRBG, however, in recent years swarms have also been recorded at deeper locations, for example, within the Horse Heaven Hills (Rohay et al, 2008).
+Swarms were generally thought to occur only at relatively shallow depths within the CRBG, however, in recent years swarms have also been recorded at deeper locations, for example, within the Horse Heaven Hills this quarter and previously during FY 2007 (Rohay et al. 2007).

-5.2.3.1 Cold Creek Swarm Area
+5.2.3.1 Coyote Rapids Swarm Area